Moonbase59/makethumbsf6/docs/lightbox-small-devices.md

 ![lightbox-small-3.m.png](lightbox-small-3.m.png)
 _<small>Portrait image in portrait mode with lots of text</small>_

+This image has location data.
+You could even **tap on the link** below the image caption to open up Google Maps and have it navigate you directly to the location where I took the image. :-)

 Again, to hide the text, **tap on the text**:

 ![lightbox-small-4.m.png](lightbox-small-4.m.png)